cmcntsh/PoWeRWritingGradStudents/README.md

 ## Writing Tools

 * I always recommend the use of Grammarly.
 Graduate students at the U of U have free access. https://gradschool.utah.edu/resources-hub/grammarly/index.php
+* The [Graduate Student Writing Center](https://writingcenter.utah.edu/) is a good resource for writing help.

 ### AI Prompts to Help with Writing